 After you determine your basis, you can deduct it from the sales price when you sold your house to determine your capital gain.
 For example, if you sell your home for $400,000 and its basis is $360,000, you have a $40,000 capital gain.
 You can whittle away from this a little more, however, by deducting costs incident to the buy-and-sell process.
 For example, you can subtract mortgage points or prepaid interest you paid at closing when you purchased the property, and you can deduct expenses such as your broker's commission and legal fees that you paid as part of the sale.
 You can also deduct anything you spent to spruce the place up to sell it, provided you made the repairs and cosmetic improvements within three months of the sale date.
 If these additional costs add up to $16,000, your capital gain becomes only $24,000.

 The IRS allows you to exclude capital gains of up to $250,000, or $500,000 if you're married filing jointly, from tax.
 You can only use this exclusion once every two years, however, and you must qualify by having lived in your home for two out of the five years preceding the sale.
 In addition, the house must have been your primary residence.
 You''' find more details about exclusions in IRS Publication 523 (see References).
-If you don't qualify, the IRS taxes your gain at the rate of 15 percent as of 2013.
-This increases to 20 percent if your adjusted gross income is $400,000 or more, or $450,000 if you're married and file a joint return.
+If you don't qualify, the IRS taxes capital gains for most taxpayers at a rate of 15 percent as of 2018.
+This increases to 20 percent if your adjusted gross income exceeds $418,400 if single or $470,700 if married and filing a joint return.